-With the 21st Century Cures Act Final Rule in effect requiring support for the SMART and HL7 FHIR APIs in certified health IT, it is becoming increasingly simple for patients and other stakeholders to access healthcare data in standardized FHIR formats.
+With the 21st Century Cures Act Final Rule requiring support for the SMART and HL7 FHIR APIs in certified health IT, patients and other stakeholders are increasingly accessing healthcare data in standardized FHIR formats.
 However, there is very little tooling available to confirm or improve the quality and utility of the FHIR data being exported.

-CumulusQ is a collection of open source data metrics and visualizations for counting and reviewing detailed trends in available FHIR data.
-As a reference implementation of metrics defined by the Qualifier project, CumulusQ aims to identify and guide remediation of errors that may have been introduced during data entry, mapping, serialization, or exporting.
-The metrics are inspired by the OHDSI Data Quality Dashboard, Kahn framework, and OHDSI OMOP Achilles.
-They are focused on evaluating the data quality and characteristics of data sets that comply with the USCDI v1 data subset as described in the FHIR US Core STU4 Implementation Guide (IG) and implemented by current certified EHR systems.
-They can also be adapted to work with FHIR data that complies with other IGs.
+CumulusQ computes detailed metrics from available FHIR data and provides interactive visualizations for users to review trends and identify issues in the data.
+Building on the metric definitions developed by the NIH All of Us initiative’s Qualifier project, it supports finding and remediating errors that have been introduced during data entry, mapping, serialization, or export, as well as determining if a data set is fit for purpose.
+The Qualifier metric set is aligned with the widely used the OHDSI Data Quality Dashboard and OHDSI OMOP Achilles metric sets, and is structured based on the guidelines outlined in the Kahn framework.
+The current version focuses on the USCDI v1 data elements as described in the FHIR US Core STU4 Implementation Guide (IG) and implemented by certified EHR systems.
+Metrics can also be customized or adapted to work with FHIR data that complies with other IGs.

 Built for Cumulus and other Bulk FHIR Projects

-CumulusQ was initially developed to be run at scale in the cloud.
-Sites in the SMART Cumulus project run the metrics on their de-identified cloud nodes whenever new bulk FHIR data becomes available.
-In this setting, the metrics are federated to generate both site-specific and network-wide reports and visualizations for the Cumulus network dashboard web app.
-Based on the results, analysts and researchers can tailor project-specific data cleaning and transformation steps and make informed adjustments to analytic approaches.
+The CumulusQ software can be run at scale as an integrated process at sites participating in the Cumulus federated clinical network.
+In this setting, the metrics process data in each de-identified Cumulus cloud node, generating both site-specific and network-wide reports and visualizations viewable in the Cumulus network dashboard web app.
+Based on the results, analysts and researchers tailor project-specific data cleaning and transformation steps and make informed adjustments to analytic approaches.

-For reviewing smaller bulk FHIR exports, a local CumulusQ “Lite” version is also being developed.
-This approach uses locally available NDJSON files and a lightweight open source method to process and visualize the metrics without connecting to a cloud service.
+For reviewing smaller bulk FHIR data sets, CumulusQ can also be run directly on locally available Bulk FHIR NDJSON files and will process and visualize the metrics without connecting to a cloud service.

 Example metric visualization characterizing Patient birth year: